hansroh/skitai/README.rst

                     .execute ())

-Using Models
+Using Service
 ```````````````````````````

-Finally, you can use this models.py.
+Finally, you can use this service.py.

 .. code:: python

   # services/blog.py
-  from . models import BlogPost
+  from .service import BlogPost

   @app.route ("/posts/", methods = ["GET", "POST"])
   def posts (was, offset = 0, limit = 10, **payload):